ozthe2/ozthe2/README.md

 ### Hi there 👋

+I'm Owen, and this is where I keep anything vaguely useful that I have written in PowerShell.

+🌱 I’m currently learning Pester and Azure Devops and really enjoying the process.

+⚡ Fun fact: I'm the author of a book published by Apress: [Understanding Microsoft Intune - Deploying Applications Using PowerShell](https://link.springer.com/book/10.1007/978-1-4842-8850-4)

+Thanks for dropping by!
 <!--
 **ozthe2/ozthe2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.